Automation-Anywhere-1B/CV-Document-Data-Extraction/README.md

 **Thank you** to our AI Coach, **Swagath Babu** and our Challenge Advisors, **Vibhas Gejji** and **Joseph Lam**.
 And, a thank you to the Break Through Tech AI Program for this opportunity.

-The students who were a part of this project were Gurnoor Bola, Margaret Galvez, Aaryan Hakim, Ricardo Tellez, Thy Tran, Meera Vyas, and Priya Gadhe
+The students who were a part of this project were Gurnoor Bola, Margaret Galvez, Aaryan Hakim, Ricardo Varela Tellez, Thy Tran, Meera Vyas, and Priya Gadhe